Ultima Online overview

 - When in town, if you think someone is stealing from you or performing an illegal crime, yell "GUARDS" without the quotations.
 Yelling guards alerts the guards and that person will be killed if doing something bad, which can be good because you can usually loot the criminal.

 - Watch out for individuals faking that they are attacking you in town by saying "<name> is attacking you."
 If you yell "Guards" and nothing happens, they are attempting to get you to attack them, and if you attack them, the guards will kill you and they will be able to get your items.

 - Watch out for Dark Lords and Ladies - These people are player killers, meaning that they can kill you and steal all of your items.
-To determine if someone is bad, click on the individual once; if their name comes up in blue, this will represent that the person is good; if their name comes up in Grey, this means that they are dishonorable; however, usually this can be a mistake.
+To determine if someone is bad, click on the individual once; if their name comes up in blue, this will represent that the person is good; if their name comes up in gray, this means that they are dishonorable; however, usually this can be a mistake.
 If their name comes up in red, stay clear from them, especially in the forest to prevent you from getting killed and everything stolen that you have worked hard on getting.
-Also, watch out for these people in towns, especially if these people are not wearing much or nothing at all, these people usually will try to pick pocket you; the reason they wear nothing is because, if in town and committing a crime, guards will kill them if they witness the crime.
+Also, watch out for these people in towns, especially if they are not wearing much (or nothing at all).
+These people often will try to pick your pocket.
+They wear very little, because the guards will kill them if they witness the crime.
 By equipping very little, they risk very little by committing the crime.

 - Always pick up items that you believe would be sellable in shops and keep them with you to sell to others or sell to the shops.

 - Don't kill other player's animals or players or your player status will become dishonorable; therefore townspeople and other players will either not like you or be frightened by you.
 Or other players will want to kill you for it, to increase their performance for killing someone who is bad.

 - Killing monsters and animals (that are not someone's pet) will increase your performance and sometimes can get you gold, weapons, helmets, and more.